csams/extraction/README.md

 ~~~
 from extraction import *

-ext = ExtractionContext(account_number="1234",
+ext = ExtractionContext(accountnumber="1234",
                         case_number="9876",
-                        created_date="2018-05-04 00:00:00",
+                        createddate="2018-05-04 00:00:00",
                         attachment_uuid="12345")

 acc = Accumulator("/tmp/my_data", small_max=20*MB, large_max=2*GB)
 acc.process(ext, "/path/to/sosreport.tar.gz")
 ~~~

-If data files already exist in the directory, the Accumulator pick up where the previous Accumulator left off.
+If data files already exist in the directory, the Accumulator picks up where the previous Accumulator left off.

 To combine multiple accumulators, do the following: